Dejan Udovičić: VK Partizan (2000–2009)

 Udovičić left the club on April 23, 2009, after his team's defeat against Jug in the Euroleague quarterfinals, which meant the Serbian champions failed to qualify for the Final Four.

 Career as a Serbia national team coach

 2012 Olympic Games in London

-At the first training session before the 2012 European Championship, Udovičić showed his players an image of the golden medals which were to be awarded to the winners of the Olympic tournament in London.
+At the first training session before the 2012 European Championship, Udovičić showed his players an image of the gold medals which were to be awarded to the winners of the Olympic tournament in London.
 He told his players, "When you start feeling like training is taking a toll on you, these images should remind you to keep working as hard as you can!"